mahdipakravan-dev/design-patterns-guide/readme.md

 ## Document 🗒

-here is table of content and state of design-patterns
+here is table of content and state of design -patterns

 | Example in TS |  Example in React | Guide (En,Fa)  | Meaning                 |
 | ------------  | ----------------- | ------ | ----------------------- |